tsowell/scummvm/backends/platform/dcalt/README.md

 plugins from the CD, this can take a long time - like 2 minutes.
 You can avoid this by keeping only a small number of plugins on your CD image or by putting the plugins on an SD card or ATA drive.
-You can edit pluginspath in scummvm.ini or in the Options menu to tell ScummVM where to look for plugins.
+You can edit pluginspath in scummvm.ini or in the Options menu to tell ScummVM to look for plugins in an alternate path.

 The official Dreamcast backend has a great mechanism for caching plugins that allows you to swap the ScummVM disc for a game disc and load games from it.